Best beginner acoustic guitars 2025: start as you mean to go on

 The concert body shape is less cumbersome than something like a dreadnought, so smaller players or children might find it more comfortable.
 It also gives the guitar a balanced and focused sound, with a lovely, clear top end.
 If you’re not sure what style of music you’ll be playing, then this guitar allows you to do pretty much anything, from big bold strumming to gentle fingerpicking.

-How much do you need to spend on a beginner acoustic guitar?
-To be honest, it’s completely down to you, and what you want to invest in your first instrument.
+How much you want to invest in your first instrument is really down to you.
 If it’s just to dip your toe in the water, then you might not want to commit too much cash.
 Anything around the $150 mark should get you something decent and playable, without spending money on features you don’t need.

 The best beginner acoustic guitars will feature a selection of solid and laminate or layered woods.
 Solid woods sound richer and more complex; they will gradually break in over time and sound better the more you play them.
 Like with many of these things though, you usually pay more for solid woods.